Coptic Orthodox Church in Wales

-The Coptic Orthodox Church in Wales has two churches in Wales.
-The first is in South Wales and the other in North Wales.
+The Coptic Orthodox Church in Wales consists of the Coptic Orthodox presence in Wales.

 Historical background

-Missionary work of the Church of Alexandria (3rd and 4th centuries)
+Missionary work of the Church of Alexandria

-The ecclesiastical history of the Church of Alexandria records that the Church sent missionaries, especially monastics, to the Celtic lands in the 3rd or 4th century.
+The ecclesiastical history of the Church of Alexandria records that the church sent missionaries, especially monastics, to the Celtic lands in the 3rd or 4th century.

 Celtic tradition, especially in Ireland, suggests that the foundation of the monastic system among the Celts either partly imitated or took inspiration from the Egyptian monastic system, and that traces of Alexandrine theology remain embedded in Celtic theology.
 Thus both Coptic Christians and Celts can see the return of the Church of Alexandria to Celtia as of significance.

 Modern presence

 Although the Coptic Orthodox congregation has been present in Wales since the 1960s, the first Coptic Orthodox Church in Wales was consecrated in 1992 by Pope Shenouda III of Alexandria in the town of Risca, South Wales.

-Currently there are two Coptic Orthodox Churches in Wales.
+Currently there are two Coptic Orthodox churches in Wales.

-St Mary and St Mercurius Coptic Orthodox Church
+St. Mary and St. Mercurius Coptic Orthodox Church

 The first Coptic Orthodox Church in Wales was consecrated in 1992 by Pope Shenouda III of Alexandria in the town of Risca, South Wales, as a church of the Coptic Orthodox Church of Alexandria.
 The official name of the church is St Mary's and St Abu Saifain's Coptic Orthodox Church.

-The Church building was a Former Wesleyan Methodist church.
-Founded in 1837, it was rebuilt on same site on 1852 and dedicated to St John.
-Architect not known, the church was designed to seat 600.

-The parish was later known as Trinity Methodist Church.

-The church is a listed historic building (Grade II) for its well preserved architectural interest, its unusual slender arcades and especially for its fine decorative frontage.

-The interior was partly converted to Coptic Orthodox liturgical use.
-Unusual aisled roof structure, wooden trusses rising from posts set on the very tall slender marbled columns with Corinthian derived capitals, which also support the high round arches of a wooden arcade; painted boarded ceiling.
-Wide moulded reredos arch and gallery.
-Rear raked gallery with curved and panelled front; pews on both floors retained.
-Vestibule has glazed panels to partition and swing doors with quarry glazing incorporating Art Nouveau motifs.